Back to blog

 The Lock-in Reality

 This is not like switching SaaS vendors where you export your data and re-import it somewhere else.
 AI platform lock-in embeds itself in operational architecture.
-The switching cost compounds with time.

 OpenAI, Microsoft, AWS, SAP, and IBM occupy varying positions on the lock-in spectrum.
 Microsoft and SAP have the deepest enterprise workflow integrations — switching costs are high.
 OpenAI has the highest model capability ceiling but also the tightest integration requirements for agents built on their stack.
 AWS Bedrock provides more deployment flexibility within the AWS ecosystem.
 IBM occupies the position of highest lock-in for organizations already invested in IBM enterprise software.